DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/2-canary.md

 So we have a production environment running, and we would like to add some more features, change the style and so on.
-But these changes might bring some regressions, bugs, failures negatively impacting the user experience.
+But these changes might bring some regressions, bugs, and/or failures negatively impacting the user experience.

 # Blast radius

 At scale, even the smallest chance of failing can take on huge proportion and be almost certain to happen.
 If our application has even 0.1% chance of crashing, and we have 1000 concurrent instances, then at least one is failing at any time.
-At scale, "this will never happen anyway" is next tuesday norning.
+At scale, "this will never happen anyway" is next tuesday morning.

-We can't act on the probability of a failure as it's alaways unexpected, and undesirable.
+We can't act on the probability of a failure as it's always unexpected, and undesirable.
 However, we can act on the scale of impact of the error on users.

 # Canary deployment